-Prerequisite: Completion of Advanced Ceramics and permission of the instructor.
+Prerequisite: Completion of Advanced Ceramics AND Art I Drawing, or permission of the instructor.

 Description: Independent studies in 3-dimensional art is designed for the student strongly considering a career in art or possible college art major.
 Students should be well versed in technical accomplishments of ceramic techniques and applications.
 Student will explore his/her choice of subject and content and formal relations under the scrutiny of the instructor.
 This is a college level course in 3-dimensional studio art.